jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 \|\hat{a}\| = \sqrt{0.6^2 + 0^2 + 0.8^2} = \sqrt{0.36 + 0.64} = \sqrt{1} = 1.
 ```

-Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a function that does this.
+Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a method that does this.

 :::{admonition} Task
 :class: tip

-Add the following function definition to the vector class.
+Add the following method definition to the vector class.

 ```javascript
 normalize() {